 More than 30 percent of all online orders will wind up being returned.
 And it's been estimated that over 25 percent of those returns are eventually destroyed.
-A recent investigation from British network ITV News revealed that Amazon had marked over 124,000 unsold items to be destroyed in just one of their Scottish warehouses over a period of just seven days, prompting an outcry from lawmakers and environmental campaigners.
-But for all the criticism, Amazon’s commitment to sustainability isn’t confined to highly publicized campaigns.
-It can be found at all aspects of the Amazon chain—including inventory management.
-If you’re an FBA seller, you can encourage that same sustainability and cut your own costs by taking advantage of a brand new program.
+A recent investigation from British network ITV News revealed that Amazon had marked over 124,000 unsold items to be destroyed in just one of their Scottish warehouses over a period of just seven days, prompting an outcry from lawmakers and environmental campaigners alike.

 What is Amazon's FBA Liquidations Program?

-Amazon's FBA liquidations program is designed to help sellers reduce excess inventory which would otherwise be earmarked to be destroyed, in the process reducing their monthly storage costs.
+Amazon's FBA liquidations program is designed to help sellers reduce excess inventory which would otherwise be earmarked to be destroyed, in the process reducing their monthly storage fees.

-The FBA liquidation program allows sellers to get rid of unsold merchandise by liquidating their inventory through a partnered wholesale liquidator.
-Sellers can ultimately recover a portion of the net value from unsold inventory based on sales history and the average selling price of the listed item.
-While that recovered portion is reportedly minimal at approximately 5 to 10 percent of the average selling price, the cost of liquidating inventory can be significant.
+The FBA liquidations program allows sellers to get rid of unsold merchandise by liquidating their inventory through a partnered wholesale liquidation company.
+Amazon sellers can ultimately recover a portion of the net value from excess stock based on sales history and the average selling price of the listed item

 How Do I Apply for the Amazon FBA Liquidations Program?

 As of this writing, the liquidations program is only available for FBA sellers located in the US, France, Germany, Italy and Spain; although Amazon anticipates the program will be available in the UK by the end of this year.
-Both recalled inventory and hazardous materials are ineligible for FBA liquidations, as are defective, expired and damaged items.
+Both recalled inventory and hazardous materials are not eligible for liquidation, as are defective, expired and damaged items.

-In order to create an inventory liquidation order:
+In order to create an Amazon FBA liquidation order:

 Open an inventory planning page in Seller Central.